pauldotyu/kubestronaut/docs/kcna.md

 --target-port=3000
 ```

-!!! info
+!!! note
-    Notice that we are using the `--type=NodePort` flag to expose the Pod as a NodePort Service.
+    Notice that we're using the `--type=NodePort` flag to expose the Pod as a NodePort Service.
 This means that the Service will be exposed on a port on each Node in the cluster.
 There are other types of Services, such as ClusterIP and LoadBalancer, and you should read the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/) to learn more about them.

 Run the following command to list the Services in your cluster.